matrixise/www.wirtel.be/content/positions/uclouvain.md

 Python and Django Coach

-* Best Practice
+* Best Practices
 * Integration with Travis-CI
 * Custom developments
-* Integration of Reddot CMS with a new CMS
+* Integration with Reddot CMS with a new CMS
 * Performance Improvements
 * Add Functional Tests with Selenium
 * Add Behaviour Development Driven (BDD)